metaleap/vscode-appz/libs/cs/readme.md

 Obtains this `QuickPick`'s current property values for: `value`, `placeholder`, `items`, `canSelectMany`, `matchOnDescription`, `matchOnDetail`, `activeItems`, `selectedItems`, `title`, `step`, `totalSteps`, `enabled`, `busy`, `ignoreFocusOut`.

-`return` ── A thenable that resolves when this call has completed at the counterparty and its result (if any) obtained.
+`return` ── A thenable that resolves when this call has completed at the counterparty and its `QuickPickBag` result obtained.

 ##### Parameters